A better way to elect MPs: Proportional Division Representation

 As you can see the single vote from the Caroline Lucas and the Green party would have a lot more "vote power" in any vote in the House of Commons - to reflect the large number of people across the nation that have similar views.

-Conservative MPs would have work harder together to get their legislation across - simply reflecting the fact that whilst the first-past-the-post system enabled them to take their seats, all the votes previously "lost" in those constituencies are energising the votes of the remaining opposition MPs.
+Conservative MPs would have work harder together to get their legislation across - simply reflecting the fact that whilst PDR is still a the first-past-the-post system that enabled them to take their seats, all the votes previously "lost" in those constituencies are energising the votes of the remaining opposition MPs.

 Every single vote across the country at the General Election would make a difference - even in "safe seats" where lots of people don't bother to vote because they know it would make no difference.
 No need to tactical vote in swing seats.